Noakhali language: Grammar

+Abul Kalam Manzur Morshed's 1972 M.A. thesis at the University of British Columbia states that the Noakhali language differs from Standard Colloquial Bengali at the phonological, morphological and lexical levels.
+However, it notes that the overall syntactic structure remains largely similar, with the most significant differences occurring in phonology and morphology.
+The study adopts a generative and contrastive approach, with particular emphasis on gemination as well as vocalic and consonantal alternation.

+Studies on phonetics and sound change include analyses based on the Chatkhil variety of Noakhali, which represents a variety within the broader Greater Noakhali region.
+Research on prosody and morphological structure is mainly drawn from studies published in 2013 and 2021.
+An earlier descriptive source is Gopal Haldar's 1933 work A Skeleton Grammar of the Noakhali Dialect of Bengali, which indicates that the language had already been subject to grammatical description in earlier linguistic literature.

 Pronouns

 Personal pronouns

 Noakhali personal pronouns are somewhat similar to English pronouns, having different words for first, second, and third person, and also for singular and plural (unlike for verbs, below).
 Noakhali pronouns, like their English counterparts, do differentiate for gender.
-In addition, each of the second- and third-person pronouns have different forms for the familiar and polite forms; the second person also has a "very familiar" form (sometimes called "despective").
+In addition, each of the second and third-person pronouns have different forms for the familiar and polite forms; the second person also has a "very familiar" form (sometimes called "despective").
 It may be noted that the "very familiar" form is used when addressing particularly close friends or family as well as for addressing subordinates, or in abusive language.
 In the following tables, the abbreviations used are as follows: VF=very familiar, F=familiar, and P=polite (honor); H=here, T=there, E=elsewhere (proximity), and I=inanimate.

 The nominative case is used for pronouns that are the subject of the sentence, such as "I already did that" or "Will you please stop making that noise?"